xb00dx/xb00dx.github.io/_pages/about.md

   - /about.html
 ---

+- An engineer with specialized expertise in power system economics and operations.
 - A PhD Student enjoying mathematics and programming.
-- A power system engineer with specialized expertise in power system economics and operations.
 - A passionate researcher with interests on stochastic optimization, machine learning and data science.

 ## News